Home

 However, since the release of a popular novel and film, several of these medallions have been stolen.

-The Paris Zero Meridian line, established in 1667, was used for centuries to calculate positions for navel vessels and other distances, as well as setting the time standard.
+The Paris Zero Meridian line, established in 1667, was used for centuries to calculate positions for naval vessels and distances, as well as setting the time standard.
 In 1884, a new international standard was designed, establishing the Zero Meridian at Greenwich, England.